PEM Electrolyzer Manufacturer for Green Hydrogen Systems

 Control, Safety & Compliance

-PLC, HMI, SCADA / DCS integration, hydrogen detection, ventilation, shutdown logic, and documentation must match project requirements.
+PLC, HMI, SCADA / DCS integration, hydrogen detection, ventilation, shutdown logic, and documentation should match project requirements.

-Hele Titanium supplies PEM electrolyzer systems and stacks for laboratory research, pilot projects, industrial hydrogen supply, refueling infrastructure, renewable energy storage, and large-scale green hydrogen production.
-Each series can be customized by capacity, pressure, purity, BoP configuration, control system, and deployment style.
+Hele Titanium supplies PEM electrolyzer systems, PEM stacks, hydrogen generators, and testing platforms for laboratory research, pilot projects, industrial hydrogen supply, renewable energy storage, and custom B2B applications.
+System capacity, pressure, purity, BoP configuration, control system, and deployment style can be reviewed according to project requirements.

 S-Series Compact PEM Electrolyzer